-The Girl Who Played with Fire by Steig Larsson is the second book in a fictional trilogy – the first being The Girl with the Dragon Tattoo (Book Review) and tells the tale of the infamous Lisbeth Salander – the woman who hates men who hate women – and her acquaintance, our ace investigative journalist Mikael Blomkvist.
+The Girl Who Played with Fire by Steig Larsson is the second book in The Millennium Trilogy – the first being The Girl with the Dragon Tattoo (Book Review) and tells the tale of the infamous Lisbeth Salander – the woman who hates men who hate women – and her acquaintance, our ace investigative journalist Mikael Blomkvist.

 - 600 pages